 It is then down to the headteacher to evidence these targets and allows nuances in performance and conversations around pupil progress can develop, which can fuel targets for the succeeding year.
 There’s nothing wrong with saying a target has been ‘partially achieved’, or was ‘almost achieved’ or ‘achieved in most areas’.
 The decision on pay that should follows the appraisal meeting can then be similarly nuanced.

 5. Quality of Teaching targets need to be increasingly linked to Teacher standards, rather than the % of ‘outstanding’, or ‘good’ teaching seen.

-Ofsted has changed and perhaps schools should change with it and quickly.
-I’ve blogged about it here and I’m convinced that schools will soon be abandoning lesson grades completely, in favour of a wide range of evidence with which to judge how well their teachers are performing.
+Ofsted has changed and perhaps schools should change with it and change quickly.
+I’ve blogged about it here and I’m convinced that most schools will soon be abandoning lesson grades completely, in favour of a wide range of evidence with which to judge how well their teachers are performing.
 Many schools have already done this.
 Governors would do well to be ahead of the game here.
 Instead of asking the HT how many staff are ‘good’, or ‘outstanding’ (or ‘RI’) teachers, ask the HT what % of staff don’t achieve/achieve/exceed DfE Standards for Teaching (P10-14 Teachers’ Standards: http://bit.ly/XQ0ETp ) and how do they justify this?
 Or set a target that teaching quality must continue to improve/be maintained and expect the HT to evidence this clearly.